 He has recently been applying his artistic talents through the digital medium of ipad drawings, which are then reproduced in very limited edition print form, beautifully and sympathetically framed.
-I will be representing Peter at the Battersea Affordable Art Fair this coming Autumn between the 18th and 21st of October 2018.
+I will be representing Peter at the Hampstead Affordable Art Fair this coming week between the 9th and 12th of May 2019.
 Below is a selection of works that will be offered.

 NIC MCELHATTON biograpy.

 Nic studied Fine Art at Carlisle College and Sunderland Polytechnic between 1976 and 1980.
 After graduating he acquired a studio in Queen Street on the Newcastle Quayside, and for the next three years exhibited in a number of group shows across the north east of England.
 During that period he supplemented his income working as a stage hand and technician for the Tyne and Wear Theatre Company at the Newcastle Playhouse.
 He met his wife Louisa there when she joined for a season as assistant stage manager.
 He followed Louisa back to London when the season finished in 1983, and a few months later joined Christie's South Kensington as a porter.